xingzhaoo/ElasticBSP/README.md

 ```
 @article{10.1007/s10994-021-06064-w,
 year = {2021},
-title = {{ZipLine: an optimized algorithm for the elastic bulk synchronous parallel model}},
+title = {ZipLine: an optimized algorithm for the elastic bulk synchronous parallel model},
 author = {Zhao, Xing and Papagelis, Manos and An, Aijun and Chen, Bao Xin and Liu, Junfeng and Hu, Yonggang},
 journal = {Machine Learning},
 issn = {0885-6125},